Marija-Kov/Workout-Mate/README.md

 <br>

 ## Todos <a name = "todos"></a>
- - Capacity management mechanism should involve automated deletion of accounts after a period of inactivity.
  - Users should have an option to commit to using their account and posting workouts to avoid automated deletion.
- - Fix EditWorkout.test.js
 <br>